The Grass Isn’t Necessarily Greener: Carefully Considering the Risks of Corporate Redomiciling

 [16] Id. at 286-87.

-[17] “Cleansing mechanisms” under Delaware law are procedures that, when utitlized, will invoke the highly deferential business judgment rule standard of review.
-Examples of cleaning mechanisms are when a transaction is conditioned on approval by a majority of independent directors, by a special committee of independent directors or a majority of disinterested stockholders.
+[17] “Cleansing mechanisms” under Delaware law are procedures that, when utilized, will invoke the highly deferential business judgment rule standard of review.
+Examples of cleansing mechanisms are when a transaction is conditioned on approval by a majority of independent directors, by a special committee of independent directors or a majority of disinterested stockholders.

 [18] For example, the Delaware General Corporation Law is reviewed annually, and the Delaware State Bar Association’s Council of the Corporate Law Section has already proposed an amendment to the Delaware General Corporation Law to address the Moelis decision discussed above.
 In contrast, legislative sessions in Texas and Nevada are only held every other year.